Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 manual: http://quast.bioinf.spbau.ru/manual.html

-QUAST is a genome assembly assessment tool to look at the contiguity of a genome assembly.
-How well was the genome reconstructed.
+QUAST is a genome assembly assessment tool to look at the contiguity of a genome assembly, how well the genome was reconstructed.
 Did you get one contig representing your entire genome?
 Or did you get thousands of contigs representing a highly fragmented genome?
-How large is your genome assembly?
+Quast also gives us some useful information like how many base pairs our genome assembly is (total genome size).

 QUAST has many functionalities which we will explore later on in the tutorial, for now we are going to use it in its simplest form.
 It essentially just keeps track of the length of each contig and provides basic statistics.
-This type of information is something you would typically provide in a publication or to assess different assemblers or different options you may use. **The input to the program is the genome assembly FASTA and the output are various tables and a html/pdf you can export and view.**
+This type of information is something you would typically provide in a publication or to assess different assemblers/options you may use. **The input to the program is the genome assembly FASTA and the output are various tables and a html/pdf you can export and view.**

 * Run Quast
 ```bash